skellis46/finger-pointing-moon/case-for-support.md

 - how are they paradigmatic (either end of spectrum related to production of research practice outcomes)?

 ## References

+[^sh]: There is a second fundamental question in practice-research that has had far greater resources and time spent on it through projects about documentation and archives: 'How might these [new] understandings be shared and articulated?'

 [^odell1]: Odell 2019. _How to do nothing: resisting the attention economy_.
 Melville House, Brooklyn, NY.